-(iv i v i Community safety including authorising or delegating to Officers to deal with antisocial behaviour, nuisance or disorder, including (although not limited to) Closure Notices , Community protection (notices, fixed penalty notices, seizure of goods) under any relevant legislative powers Executive Member for Community &amp; Partnerships which shall include 1 community safety and work with the Community Safety Partnership, the police and other law enforcement agencies to reduce crime and disorder, and the fear of either; including as the Council's representative on the Police and Crime Panel (v) i Community safety (enforcement)including.Afly tipping, byelaws and abandoned vehiclesBin consultation with the Service Director: Regulatory, unlawful encampments Executive Member for Community & Partnerships, with exception of environmental crime (A or B) - the Executive Member for Recycling and Waste (vi i Corporate policy development including development of the corporate plan administering area governance arrangements Leader of the Council which shall include 1 development and implementation of the Council's Corporate Business Planning process, in consultation with the Executive Member for Finance and IT and the Leader (vi /ii) ( Counter Terrorism and Security Leader of the Council and Executive Member for Community & Partnerships
+(iv ii v ii C Community safety Including authorising or delegating to Officers to deal with antisocial behaviour, nuisance or disorder, including (although not limited to) Closure Notices , Community protection (notices, fixed penalty notices, seizure of goods) under any relevant legislative powers Executive Member for Community & Partnerships which shall include 1 community safety and work with the Community Safety Partnership, the police and other law enforcement agencies to reduce crime and disorder, and the fear of either; including as the Council's representative on the Police and Crime Panel (V , l a, approgramme and accommodate Executive Member for Community & Partnerships, with exception of environmental crime (A or B) - the Executive Member for Recycling and Waste (v i Corporate policy development ncluding development of the corporate plan administering area governance arrangements Leader of the Council which shall include 1 development and implementation of the Council's Corporate Business Planning process, in consultation with the Executive Member for Finance and IT and the Leader (v vii) C Counter Terrorism and Security Leader of the Council and Executive Member for Community & Partnerships

-&lt;sup>40 Not including authorising/ signing Closure Notices up to 48 hours unless designated by the Managing Director to do so.
-151
+$^{\rm 40}$ Not including authorising/ signing Closure Notices up to 48 hours unless designated by the Managing Director to do so. \$150\$

-(viii) Electoral Services Executive Member for Community & Partnerships including A proposals to vary the boundaries of the Borough and Electoral Wards and Polling Districts Executive Member for Community & Partnerships B (subject to compulsory reviews reserved to Full Council) vary polling districts and polling stations In consultation with the Returning Officer, relevant ward Councillors and Group Leaders (ix) Equalities and Diversity Executive Member for Community & Partnerships which shall include: 1 ensuring the Council's services are responsive and relevant to a diverse population and free from improper discrimination 2 approving the monitoring of the Council's Equality and Diversity Schemes (x) Health and wellbeing Executive Member for Community & Partnerships Executive Member for Community & Partnerships to have responsibility for wider public health initiatives arising from the Health and Social Care Act 2012 (xi) Legal Services Leader of the Council including all functions under all relevant Licensing legislation other than matters reserved to the Licensing and Regulation Committee and Full Council. (xiii) Management of Scrutiny Support (xiv) Safeguarding locuding safeguarding of vulperable children young ecutive Member for Housing and Environmental Health ich shall include: Licensing and Regulation Committee and Full 1 Setting of charges and fees for hackney carriages and private hire vehicles in consultation with the Service Director: Legal and Community and Licensing Manager .
-Management of Scrutiny Support No ne Including safeguarding of vulnerable children, young sha ecutive Member for Community & Partnerships which all include promoting the Council's position in regard to eguarding responsibilities across the district
+(viii) Electoral Services Executive Member for Community & Partnerships including A proposals to vary the boundaries of the Borough and Electoral Wards and Polling Districts Executive Member for Community & Partnerships B (subject to compulsory reviews reserved to Full Council) vary polling districts and polling stations In consultation with the Returning Officer, relevant ward Councillors and Group Leaders (ix) Equalities and Diversity Executive Member for Community & Partnerships which shall include: 1 ensuring the Council's services are responsive and relevant to a diverse population and free from improper discrimination 2 approving the monitoring of the Council's Equality and Diversity Schemes (x) Health and wellbeing Executive Member for Community & Partnerships Executive Member for Community & Partnerships to have responsibility for wider public health initiatives arising from the Health and Social Care Act 2012 (xi) Legal Services Leader of the Council

+(xii) Licensing including all functions under all relevant Licensing legislation other than matters reserved to the Licensing and Regulation Committee and Full Council.
+Setting of charges and fees for hackney carriages and private hire vehicles in consultation with the Service Director: Legal and Community and Licensing Manager . (xiii) Management of Scrutiny Support Noi ne (xiv) Safeguarding Including safeguarding of vulnerable children, young people and adults sha ecutive Member for Community & Partnerships which all include promoting the Council's position in regard to eguarding responsibilities across the district